azerion/bluestack-sdk-ios/upgrading.md

 # upgrading SDK

 See [Wiki], [Design Guidelines and Best practices] and [Help Center]  for more detailed informations. you must check [Change Log] .

+## Upgrading to 3.2.3

+ - Use new [BlueStack-SDK] + *Adapter.a
+ - Use new AmazonPublisherServicesSDK 3.4.4

+or

+ - Use new pod [BlueStack-SDK-Core]: https://bitbucket.org/mngcorp/mngads-demo-ios/downloads/Bluestack-SDK-Core-v3.2.3.zip

 ## Upgrading to 3.2.2

  - Use new [BlueStack-SDK] 3.2.2 + *Adapter.a